wavemotion-dave/DracoDS/README.md

 RUN
 ```

 Where FILENAME is the desired file as shown in the DIR command.
+You can press the START button right after starting the game to automatically list the contents of the disk via DIR.

 Dragon vs Tandy Mode :
 -----------------------